backdrop-contrib/views_bulk_operations/README.txt

 ********************************************************************
 USAGE:

+**YOU SHOULD BE FAMILIAR WITH CREATING VIEWS IN DRUPAL 6**

-After activating the views_bulk_operations module, Create a new (page) view and select "Bulk Operations View" as the view type.
-You will see a view form similar to that of admin/content/node.
+After activating the views_bulk_operations module, create a new view of any type (VBO currently supports node, user and comment).
+In the view admin page, modify the Style attribute of the Basic Settings to "Bulk Operations".
+You then need to select the fields you want displayed.